Skip to content

 • urinary leaks;

-• the feeling of heaviness;
+• a feeling of heaviness;

-5. Resume sexual activity
+5. Resuming sexual activity

 Be aware, however, that certain difficulties may arise, such as: